selroc/wth/README.md

 (2018/08/15 at 10:14:35) untitled:            (record-2018-08-15T10:14:35-untitled.sh)
 --------------------------------------------
 # I like to put titles here.
-# Is a comment since wth stores records in bash scripts (so you can run them)
+# This is a comment since wth stores records in bash scripts (so you can run them)
 echo "Command commands in cat to command what Cathy calculated"

 (2018/08/15 at 10:15:05) wonder_whatever:     (record-2018-08-15T10:15:05-wonder_whatever.sh)